Taylor Swift’s Squad Spent All Weekend Listening To "folklore"

 Swift used the names of Lively and her fellow actor husband Ryan Reynolds' two daughters, James and Inez, in a few of her songs on the album, and fans suspect that she revealed their third child Betty's name through folklore as well.
 A clip of James' voice was also used on Swift's song "Gorgeous."

-"Like you, Folklore is full of heart, soul, humor, passion, intelligence, wit, whimsy, reality, imagination, strength, vulnerability, and above all things: LOVE," Lively continued.
+"Like you, Folklore is full of heart, soul, humour, passion, intelligence, wit, whimsy, reality, imagination, strength, vulnerability, and above all things: LOVE," Lively continued.
 "We <3 you!"

 Model Gigi Hadid also took to Instagram to express her delight at her friend's newest release.
 She posted a screenshot of Swift's song "invisible string" with a yellow heart — a song that happens to mention both Swift and Hadid's ex, Joe Jonas, whose wife Sophie Turner reportedly just gave birth to a daughter ("Cold was the steel of my axe to grind for the boys who broke my heart / Now I send their babies presents").